 The first time I heard Lord Parekh speak was in 1996 when he spoke on the theme of 20 years after the Race Relations Act at the University of Warwick.
 He addressed a packed hall, with all the people in the room buzzing at the thought of New Labour entering into power in 1997, and a new wave of race equality and cultural diversity thinking and policy action changing the fabric of society.

 It is true that New Labour’s first term invested in public infrastructure – with the only policy blunder being the Millennium Dome project – a measure of how squeaky-clean and effective the first term largely was.
-Since the events of 9/11 and the onset of the Global War on Terror, however, and more importantly, the global war on terror culture than came with it, Muslim group are homogenised and thoroughly demonised.
-They are held up as the main problem for all that is seemingly going wrong, not just in Western societies but also for the globe as a whole, as the Muslim world struggles with democracy in all its forms.
+Since the events of 9/11 and the onset of the Global War on Terror, however, and more importantly, the global war on terror culture than came with it, Muslim groups are homogenised and thoroughly demonised.
+They are held up as the main problems for all that is seemingly going wrong, not just in Western societies but also for the globe as a whole, and as the Muslim world struggles with democracy in all its forms.

 The Guild Hall was packed to the rafters – and the audience, consisting of young, old, the weird and the wonderful, was primed.
 The question was would Lord Parekh give us something to take away – and could we, as a body of critical thinkers, take it forward and make something from it.
 Parekh’s opening premise was the ‘clock is turning back’ to a time when the illiberal approach to differences and diversity in society was championed, while ideas in relation to a levelling-out integration process, equality for all, and the promotion of shared norms and values have disappeared.

-Parekh gulps at the politics of current epoch, in which the dominant hegemonic narrative both drives and feeds off populism based on fears of the other, and the threats these others supposedly pose to the nation, internally and externally.
+Parekh gulps at the politics of the current epoch, in which the dominant hegemonic narrative both drives and feeds off populism based on fears of the other, and the threats these others supposedly pose to the nation, internally and externally.
 Ever since the mid-2000s, these perspectives have gradually led to a further shift to the right, at a time when the war on Iraq began and ‘homegrown terrorism’ on European soil created new concerns.
-The question, therefore, is does the era defined by Brexit and Trump spell a complete departure from the past and if so what is this new direction?
+The question is, therefore, does the era defined by Brexit and Trump spell a complete departure from the past and if so what is this new direction?

 Indeed, commonalities between Brexit and Trump exist.
 Both have exhibited forms of nationalism, but each is different.
 In the case of Brexit, Britain wants to be out of the EU, but globally interdependent, whereas Trump wants to ‘put America first’ and go it alone.
 While thoughts of dread filled the imaginations of the electorate, it is important to state that these votes were narrow, therefore not hegemonic.
 Both have significant minorities within their constituencies.
 There are five layers of this newfound hyper-ethnic nationalism.
 First, nation-states are the moral and political arbiters of life.
 Second, they are sovereign entities.
-Third, restricted immigration and hostility to the outsider.
+Third, restricted immigration and hostility to the outsider is a given.
 Fourth, a series of shared traditions and cultures must be suitably moulded.
 In the current climate, the Muslim category is exposed because it is said that this group does not come from democratic nations, that they ‘hate the West’, that they engage in terrorist activities to subvert culture, and so on.
 In the case of Trump, the Muslims are excluded.
 In the case of Brexit, the Muslims are assimilated.
 Fifth, the liberal elite establishment delivers ‘progress’ for all.

 This is where the tension between the liberals and the democrats can be fully understood.
 Liberals derive their energies from cosmopolitanism, universalism and the promotion of basic human values, while democrats argue for the need to remain rooted in local realities, where the will of the people is seen as sovereign.
 Both Brexit and Trump share populism.
 It is a revolt against liberalism in an effort to champion democracy, focusing on popular anxieties.
 It attempts to define the will of the people, of populations as a whole, all the while homogenising them.
 It is a process of planting the voice that is classed as representing the voice.
 Populism is authoritarian, it homogenises and it is intellectually shallow.
 Its basic flaw is that democracy is equated with populist sovereignty, but people are not homogenous or united.
 In effect, this populism is a revolt against the liberal elite, setting them up as the main reasons for the political failures, ‘giving power back to the people’.
 For those moving further to the right, as populism and authoritarianism meet hand in hand, multiculturalism is presented as the desire for separation, thereby undermining the nation-state.